BestTimesToVisit.com Logo

 packing

-Pack layers, as Kerman's desert climate means temperatures can vary significantly between day and night, especially outside of summer.
-Include comfortable walking shoes for exploring historical sites like the Ganjali Khan Complex and a light jacket or shawl for cooler evenings.
+Pack layers, as Kerman's desert climate means temperatures can fluctuate significantly between day and night.
+Include comfortable walking shoes for exploring the historic sites like the Ganjali Khan Complex and sturdy sandals for warmer periods.
+A light jacket or shawl is a good idea for evenings.

 safety

-Kerman is generally a very safe city with low crime rates, but it's always wise to be aware of your surroundings, especially in crowded bazaars.
-Keep your valuables secure and avoid walking alone in dimly lit areas late at night.
-Locals are usually very friendly and helpful if you need directions.
+Kerman is generally a very safe city with low crime rates.
+However, like anywhere, be aware of your surroundings, especially in crowded markets.
+It's always wise to keep your valuables secure and avoid displaying large amounts of cash.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.